tonytone11/Calculator/README.md

 # Calculator
 Creating a working calculator that can add, subtract, multiply, and divide

+Tips when using the keyboard:
+1. You can't press the buttons and type
+2. After solving an equation, remember to include an operator immediately after to continue with the next equation.
-When using keyboard to clear all inputs use Shift + c.
+3. To clear all press: Shift + C